lasagnapapa/Blender4-RPC/README.md

 ### NOTICE:

-Before executing the script within Blender, you must edit line (7) and replace 'YOUR_CLIENT_ID' with the the Client ID to your Discord applet.
+Before executing the script within Blender, you must edit line (7) and replace 'YOUR_CLIENT_ID' with the Client ID for your Discord applet.

 If you do not have a Discord applet, you can make one by following these steps:
 - Go to https://discord.com/developers/